phiil-92/ssh-manager/README.md

 - Snippet panel for shortcuts
 - Option to export/import saved connections encrypted as .sshm files
 - Server stats at the bottom of connected instance (cpu, ram, disk, ping, session time, user)
+- Tab groups
+- Terminal Themes
+- Wake-On-Lan (Save the MAC-Address of the host you want to wake when connecting for it to work)
+- 2FA for unlocking the fault (Optional)

 ### Security
--This is intended to be used in a trusted network / homelab.
-Do not expose to the internet or an untrusted network.
-If you must, put it behind a reverse proxy with HTTPS.
+- This is intended to be used in a trusted network / homelab.
+Do not expose to the internet or an untrusted network.(Atleast not without a reverse proxy)
+- Recommend putting it behind a reverse proxy with HTTPS.

 ## Install
 Requires Docker